Discreet Abortion Pill Delivery, Anywhere

 Package Pickup Without a Personal Address

-If you'd rather not have anything delivered to an address connected to you at all, there are several pickup options depending on which carrier delivers your package.
-Note that Amazon Lockers only accept Amazon orders, so they won't work here — but these alternatives will:
+Rather not have anything delivered to an address tied to you?
+There are pickup options, depending on which carrier delivers your package.
+(Heads up: Amazon Lockers only accept Amazon orders, so they won't work — but these alternatives will.)

 USPS Hold for Pickup or General Delivery

-You can request that your package be held at your local post office for pickup.
-When it arrives, you show your ID at the counter and they hand it to you.
-If you don't have a permanent address at all, USPS General Delivery lets you receive mail at a post office using just your name — no address required.
-Just use: Your Name, General Delivery, City, State, ZIP.
+You can ask that your package be held at your local post office.
+When it arrives, you show your ID at the counter and they hand it over.
+No permanent address?
+USPS General Delivery lets you receive mail at a post office using just your name — no address needed.
+Use: Your Name, General Delivery, City, State, ZIP.

 UPS Store

-A UPS Store will accept packages from all carriers — USPS, FedEx, UPS, and others.
+A UPS Store will accept packages from any carrier — USPS, FedEx, UPS, others.
 Some locations charge a small fee (around $5 per package).
-You walk in, show your ID, and pick up your package.
-No account needed at most locations.
+You walk in, show your ID, and pick it up.
+Most don't require an account.

 UPS Access Point